-Parenting can be a difficult and challenging venture, but at the same time can be the most rewarding and fulfilling thing we ever do.
+Being a good parent can be a difficult and challenging venture, but at the same time can be the most rewarding and fulfilling thing we ever do.
 The Bible has a great deal to say about the way we can successfully raise our children to be men and women of God.
-The first thing we must do is teach them the truth about God's Word.
+As a good parent, the first thing we must do is teach them the truth about God’s Word.

 Along with loving God and being a godly example by committing ourselves to His commands, we need to heed the command of Deuteronomy 6:7-9 regarding teaching our children to do the same.
 This passage emphasizes the ongoing nature of such instruction.
 It should be done at all times—at home, on the road, at night, and in the morning.
 Biblical truth should be the foundation of our homes.
 By following the principles of these commands, we teach our children that worshiping God should be constant, not reserved for Sunday mornings or nightly prayers.